PurdueElectricRacing/PERterpreter/README.md

     - For -R and -T, the order specified will be the order scripts are run in
   - `-b --baud`: the baud rate to use for the CAN device (only makes an impact on windows.
 If on Linux, use the `setup_can.sh` script).
 Defaults to 500kB
   - `--no-gpio`: Passing this switch will disable the requirement for selecting a serial GPIO device.
 Only use this if your script makes no calls to pin read or write functions.
 If one of these functions is called with this switch passed, an exception will be thrown and the program will terminate.
-  - `no-can`: Passing this switch will disable the requirement for having a CAN device attached.
+  - `--no-can`: Passing this switch will disable the requirement for having a CAN device attached.
 Only use this if your script makes no calls to send-msg or read-msg.
 If one of these functions is called with this switch passed, an exception will be thrown and the program will terminate.

 - Any devices which are communicating with the basic serial-tx/rx commands will need to send \r\n at the end of their message strings